GPlates/GPlates/doc-python-api/sample-code/pygplates_find_total_ridge_and_subduction_zone_lengths.rst

 | The topological features are resolved to the current ``time`` using :func:`pygplates.resolve_topologies`.
 | By default both :class:`pygplates.ResolvedTopologicalBoundary` (used for dynamic plate polygons) and
-  :class:`pygplates.ResolvedTopologicalNetwork` (used for deforming regions) and are appended to the list ``resolved_topologies``.
+  :class:`pygplates.ResolvedTopologicalNetwork` (used for deforming regions) are appended to the list ``resolved_topologies``.
 | Additionally the :class:`resolved topological sections<pygplates.ResolvedTopologicalSection>` are
   appended to the list ``shared_boundary_sections``.